limfw/python/README.md

-This site is purely for teaching and knowledge sharing only.
+This site is purely for teaching and knowledge sharing purpose only.